MIT Sloan School of Management

 - Prioritizes learning in the world, through partnerships with innovative enterprises.

 At MIT Sloan, we discover tomorrow’s interesting and important challenges and opportunities.
-We go where we want to have impact.
-And then, we invent the future.

 The MIT Sloan School grew out of a curriculum in engineering administration—Course 15—that was first offered to MIT undergraduates in 1914.
 A program leading to a master's degree in management was established in 1925.
 The world's first university-based executive education program, the Sloan Fellows Program, had its beginnings at MIT in 1931 under the principal sponsorship of Alfred P. Sloan, Jr., the 1895 MIT graduate in electrical engineering who rose to the top of the General Motors Corporation.
 Sloan endowed the pioneering program in 1938.
 In 1952, a further grant from the Sloan Foundation made possible the creation of the MIT School of Industrial Management—charged with the education of "the ideal manager."
-The School was renamed in honor of Mr. Sloan in 1964.
+The school was renamed in honor of Mr. Sloan in 1964.

 MIT Sloan's array of top-ranked undergraduate, graduate, and executive programs are well known for drawing on the creative and collaborative approaches common to engineering, behavioral science, economics, data analytics, and management science to give managers a competitive edge.
 In our diverse education and research programs, we work with industry to develop the basic knowledge, insights, tools, and techniques that are shaping the future of the practice of management.

 Among MIT Sloan's key strengths are its exceptionally close ties with other world-class departments at MIT, especially in fields crucial to business, including economics, engineering, and science.
-One manifestation of this interdisciplinary approach is Leaders for Global Operations, an educational and research collaboration with the School of Engineering and industry partners that is transforming the practice of manufacturing and manufacturing education.
+One manifestation of this interdisciplinary approach is Leaders for Global Operations, an educational and research collaboration with the School of Engineering and industry partners that is transforming manufacturing and manufacturing education.
 Other examples include the medical innovations course, conducted in partnership with the School of Engineering and doctors at Massachusetts General Hospital.

 In 2016, MIT Sloan launched the Master of Business Analytics program.
 This rigorous, 12-month program prepares students for careers that apply and manage modern data science to solve critical business challenges.

 Reflecting a reality characterized by increasing economic globalization, MIT Sloan is itself an international community.
 Approximately one-third of the MBA class and close to half of all executive education participants come from outside the United States, and diverse research and educational collaborations have been developed around the world.
-In addition, the School has a strong network of alumni in more than 100 countries.
+In addition, the school has a strong network of alumni in more than 100 countries.

 As one of the world's preeminent management schools, MIT Sloan strives to prepare its students to be principled, innovative leaders in a rapidly changing world.
 In an increasingly competitive environment, MIT Sloan must continually listen to the marketplace, explore new directions, and use this knowledge to develop new products, services, and processes quickly and efficiently.
 To maintain its leadership, MIT Sloan continues to drive change and innovation in a number of areas.